LoicCourtemanche/Replication-of-Innis-Lecture-Return-on-Student-Loans-in-Canada/REPLICATION.md

 the statistics that we use to impute payments after default (online appendix Table C3)

-## Data deposit

-> INSTRUCTIONS: Most deposits will be at openICPSR, but all need to be checked for complete metadata.
-Detailed guidance is at [https://aeadataeditor.github.io/aea-de-guidance/](https://aeadataeditor.github.io/aea-de-guidance/).

 ### Requirements

 - [X] README is in TXT, MD, PDF format